Best Blow Torch For Plumbers and Gas Engineers

 Soldering at angles and upside down?
 No chance.

-The gas distribution to the Super Fire 2’s outlet is consistent, so soldering upside down or at angles is an absolute breeze.
+The gas distribution to Superfire 2’s outlet is consistent, and we found that soldering upside-down or at angles with this torch is an absolute breeze.

 You’ll get an Instant Piezo ignition.
 That’s not just reliable, but durable too.

-So, you’ll spend more time soldering, and less time clicking away, wondering if you’ve ran out of gas.
+So, you’ll spend more time soldering and less time clicking away, wondering if you’ve run out of gas.